America is in the middle of a student loan crisis.

 “Directly assessing the effect of Title II on people trained in the fields of science, mathematics, technology, and foreign languages is also difficult,” the report said.
 “Institutions were not required to keep records of NDSL recipients’ courses of study.”

-The Higher Education Act of 1965 is the Moment Your Student Loans Were Born
+1965: The Higher Education Act Is the Moment Your Student Loans Were Born

 The next big shift in the history of student loans came in the 60’s with the passage of the Higher Education Act (HEA).